-Program Operating Period:
+3. Program Operating Period:

-• Loan applications will be accepted up until May 8, 2020 unless an extension is approved by the Austin City Council.

-Additional Requirements:

-- Negative impact of the disaster to the business must be verifiable. - Loan amount must not exceed the lesser of 3 months of demonstrated cash operating expenses for the 1st quarter of 2020 or \$35,000.00 maximum. - Personal guarantee required of all owners with 20% or more interest in the company. - Personal credit score under 575 will require an exception. - A lien will be required on all assets of the business to secure the loan. - No prepayment penalty. - Ineligible businesses include companies involved in real estate investment, multi-level marketing, adult entertainment, cannabis or firearms.
-Companies with past due tax liabilities or tax liens or currently in bankruptcy (Corporate or Personal) are not eligible. - Approved applicants shall be required to submit proof that a completed application was submitted to the SBA Economic Injury Loan Program prior to funding. - Repayment Ability Business must be able to show repayment ability based on last quarter financials.
+- Loan applications will be accepted up until May 8th 2020 unless an extension is approved by the Austin City Council or until all funding has been exhausted. - 4.
+Additional Requirements: - Negative impact of the disaster to the business must be verifiable. - Loan amount must not exceed the lesser of 3 months of demonstrated cash operating expenses for the 1st quarter of 2020 or \$35,000.00 maximum. - Personal guarantee required of all owners with 20% or more interest in the company. - A lien will be required on all assets of the business to secure the loan. - No prepayment penalty. - Approved applicants shall be required to submit proof that a completed application was submitted to, including but not limited to, SBA Economic Injury Disaster Loan Program, Paychecks Protection Program or any other future federal disaster assistance program made available by a U.S. federal agency and designed to provide assistance to businesses due to Covid-19 (Federal Disaster Assistance Program) prior to funding. - Business must be able to show repayment ability based on last two years operating history.